musiquethedev/Pokemon_Project/README.md

 * Random Forest: 0.800
 * Gradient-Boosted Tree: 0.737

-Ultimately, the Random Forest model performed better than the other models, not only during testing and validation, but also in that it was less likely to be horribly wrong (less variation in f1 scores)
+Ultimately, the Random Forest model performed better than the other models, not only during testing and validation, but also in that it was less likely to be horribly wrong (less variation in f1 scores).

 ## Model Analysis
 ```Model_Analysis.ipynb```